Other Worksites

 1. Conduct a hazard assessment:

-• Identify hazards (such as a hot tool), assess their risk, and assign controls (such as gloves and shields) to minimize danger to yourself and to others.
+• Identify hazards, assess their risk and assign controls to minimize danger to yourself and to others.

-• Looking for a hazard assessment template?
-Use the Hazard Assessment Web App (HAWApp), an online tool for developing, maintaining, and sharing hazard assessments.
-To set up an account for HAWApp and a site for your student group, e-mail hse.info@ualberta.ca
+• Use the Hazard Assessment Web App (HAWApp), an online tool for developing, maintaining and sharing hazard assessments.

-NOTE: In case of serious injury, hospitalization, fire, or flood that could or did cause injury, notify HSE immediately by phone: Call 780-492-4855 (the U of A Control Centre) and request a call back from the HSE On-Call person.
+In case of serious injury, hospitalization, fire or flood that could or did cause injury, notify HSE immediately by phone at 780-492-4855 (the U of A Control Centre) and request a call back from the on-call HSE person.